kobildeveloper/OIDC-java/spring-boot-api/README.md

 mvn spring-boot:run
 ```

-Your app will be available at http://localhost:8082 and you should see a **mIDentity One** link.
+Your app will be available at http://localhost:8082 and you should see a **mIDentity Box** link.
 Click on the link to start the login process.